ejarosiewicz/quick_samples/README.md

 2. Launch the "Quick Samples" app.
 3. Select Your button for definition.
 5. Search in explorer Your sound file.
 It supports MP3,WAV,OGG, and MIDI files.
-6.Set the name of Your sample button.
+6. Set the name of Your sample button.
 7. Yo can also set the range of the playing sound - by setting the range bar, or setting values on Start Position, and End Position lables.
 8. Click the "Save" button.
 9. You can repeat 3-8 points for another buttons, or edit already setted.